frankandersendk/prometheus-mssql-exporter/README.md

 ## Frequently Asked Questions (FAQ)

-### Unable to connect to database
+### Unable to connect to database / Connection timeout

 Raised in [issue #19](https://github.com/awaragi/prometheus-mssql-exporter/issues/19)

+**Named Instance Issue:**
-Probably your SQL Server is working as named instance.
-For named instances the TCP port is dynamically configured by default, so you may need do explicitly specify port in MSSQL settings as described [here](https://docs.microsoft.com/en-US/sql/database-engine/configure-windows/configure-a-server-to-listen-on-a-specific-tcp-port?view=sql-server-ver15).
+If your SQL Server is configured as a named instance (e.g., `SERVER\INSTANCENAME`), the TCP port is dynamically assigned by default, which can cause connection issues.

+**Solutions:**

+1. **Use a static port (Recommended):**
+   Configure your SQL Server to listen on a specific TCP port:
+   - Open SQL Server Configuration Manager
+   - Navigate to SQL Server Network Configuration → Protocols for [Instance Name]
+   - Right-click TCP/IP → Properties → IP Addresses tab
+   - Set "TCP Dynamic Ports" to blank and "TCP Port" to a specific port (e.g., 1433)
+   - Restart SQL Server service
+   - Use the PORT environment variable: `docker run -e PORT=1433 ...`

+2. **Use the default instance:**
+   If possible, use the default SQL Server instance instead of a named instance.

+3. **Enable TCP/IP protocol:**
+   Ensure TCP/IP is enabled in SQL Server Configuration Manager:
+   - SQL Server Network Configuration → Protocols for [Instance Name]
+   - Right-click TCP/IP → Enable

+For detailed instructions, see [Microsoft's documentation](https://docs.microsoft.com/en-US/sql/database-engine/configure-windows/configure-a-server-to-listen-on-a-specific-tcp-port?view=sql-server-ver15).

 ### Running multiple instances of exporter